 You do not need a degree to join the armed forces as an officer.
 You can find out more about the criteria and assessments from our advice on careers in the armed forces without a degree.
 However, if you want to go to university and join the armed forces as a graduate, you may be eligible for support with the costs of university study, and there are special arrangements for students of medicine and engineering.
 You can find out more about armed forces funding for higher education from our advice on the university route into the armed forces.

 The Army runs a special training programme for those with professional qualifications, such as vets, lawyers and chaplains, who join the Army as officers – the Professionally Qualified Officer (PQO) route.
-It also runs the Lead First scheme, a one-year programme for graduates who want to go on to serve as officers in the Army Reserve while pursuing a civilian career, and the Joint Graduate Training Scheme, which allows graduates to undertake Army Reserve officer training as part of a graduate training scheme with a commercial organisation.
+It also runs the Lead First scheme, an intensive leadership development programme for graduates that involves officer training at Sandhurst followed by up to a year of experience in a variety of junior officer roles.
 You can find out more about funding for university study from our advice on the university route into the armed forces.